 Surveys are valuable for understanding your target audience better, and can be a great way to create original research that earns press mentions and backlinks.
 But creating a survey that accomplishes its intended goals is harder than you may think.

-For anyone creating a survey, learning to recognize and avoid common survey errors is a skill—and not one your average marketer necessarily has.
-Before you create your next survey, make sure you know the most common problems that mar surveys, so you can steer clear of them.
+Learning to recognize and avoid common survey errors is a skill—and not one your average marketer necessarily has.
+Before you create your survey, make sure you know the most common problems so you can steer clear of them.

 1. Overly long surveys

 You get an email asking you to take a survey and think, “Sure, I’ve got a few minutes.”
 Ten minutes later, you’re running late for a meeting and not even sure how much more of this survey is left.
 This is a familiar experience, and one that’s sure to cause high rates of survey abandonment.